elopio/docs/source/includes/_constants.md

 ### augur.constants.ORDER_STATE (Object)

-Contains the constants used to represent each of the states an [Order](#order) can be in.
+Object that acts as an enum containing the constants used to represent each of the states an [Order](#order) can be in.

 ### augur.constants.PARALLEL_LIMIT (number)